UFOjw/ProstTak/README.md

 ]

 2. Buttons I Remember and I Don't Remember.
 Idea is that: if you're reach 3 in the row I Remember the word is remove, else it will exist (ever...)
 3. Show Details - all you need.
-Contains a translation, examples and other
+Contains a translation, examples, and other
 <p align="center">
 <img src="https://github.com/user-attachments/assets/8c059529-0d2a-467e-9621-3e22805844c5" alt="image" style="width:800px" />
 </p>
-4. It also have a menu, where some cool things could be.
-But now it only a dictionaty.
+4. It also has a menu, where some cool things could be.
+But now it only has a dictionary.
 <p align="center">
 <img src="https://github.com/user-attachments/assets/d08225d5-9eec-4009-9782-857f527c188e" alt="image" style="width:200px" />
 </p>
 6. Existing words couldn't be added.
 7. When you 'work' with a word, it enters a moratorium period during which it won’t appear in the next scheduled repetition.
 The moratorium durations are: 1st/2nd/3rd time – 24/24/72 hours respectively

-A use for adding words the next prompt for LLM:
+I use for adding words to the next prompt for LLM:

 ```
 You are an English language assistant helping users expand their vocabulary.